RasaHQ/rasa/docs/running-rasa-with-docker.rst

-:desc: Run and ship your Rasa assistant with Docker containers as on any docker
+:desc: Run and ship your Rasa assistant with Docker containers on any
-       compatible machine or cluster.
+       Docker-compatible machine or cluster.

 .. _docker_guide: